Mosquito & Tick Borne Diseases

 Mosquito Species Name When are they most active?
 Where do they live and what kind of water do they like?
 What types of animals do they bite?
 What time of year are they most common?

-Aedes vexans Dusk/dawn, night River floodplains and salt-marshes – temporary flooded areas Mammals/humans Summer and early fall
+Aedes vexans Dusk/dawn, night River floodplains and salt marshes – temporary flooded areas Mammals / humans Summer and early fall

-Coquillettidia perturbans Dusk/dawn, night Woodlands – cat-tail marshes Birds Mammals/humans Summer
+Coquillettidia perturbans Dusk/dawn, night Woodlands – cat-tail marshes Birds, mammals / humans Summer

-Culex pipiens Dusk/dawn, night Urban areas – artificial containers Birds, Occasionally mammals/humans Summer and early fall
+Culex pipiens Dusk/dawn, night Urban areas – artificial containers Birds, occasionally mammals / humans Summer and early fall

-Culex restuans Dusk/dawn, night Urban areas – natural and artificial containers Birds, Occasionally mammals/humans Spring, summer and fall
+Culex restuans Dusk/dawn, night Urban areas – natural and artificial containers Birds, occasionally mammals / humans Spring, summer, and fall

-Culex salinarius Dusk/dawn, night Salt-marshes – brackish and freshwater wetlands Reptiles Birds Mammals/humans Summer
+Culex salinarius Dusk/dawn, night Salt marshes – brackish and freshwater wetlands Reptiles, birds, mammals / humans Summer

-Culiseta melanura Dusk/dawn, night Woodlands – white cedar and red maple swamps Birds, Occasionally mammals/humans Spring and summer
+Culiseta melanura Dusk/dawn, night Woodlands – white cedar and red maple swamps Birds, occasionally mammals / humans Spring and summer

-Ochlerotatus canadensis Dusk/dawn, day Woodlands – woodland pools Birds Mammals/humans Late spring through summer
+Ochlerotatus canadensis Dusk/dawn, day Woodlands – woodland pools Birds, mammals / humans Late spring through summer

-Ochlerotatus japonicus Day Urban areas – natural and artificial containers Mammals/humans Summer through fall
+Ochlerotatus japonicus Day Urban areas – natural and artificial containers Mammals / humans Summer through fall

 This document was developed in conjunction with the State Reclamation and Mosquito Control Board and the Massachusetts Mosquito Control Projects.
+Updated April 2018.

-Pet For TicksDogs and cats often come into contact with ticks when they are outside.
-Like humans, pets can get sick with tickborne diseases.
+Dogs and cats often come into contact with ticks when they are outside.
+Like humans, pets can get sick with tick-borne diseases.
 In addition, pets can transport ticks from outside the home to inside, where the ticks may then bite people.
-Dogs can also be infested by the brown dog tick, which occurs across the United States and is unique in that it can infest indoor spaces like homes and kennels.

 Watch your pet closely for changes in behavior or appetite if you know or suspect that it has been bitten by a tick.
-Signs of tickborne disease may not appear for 7-21 days or longer after a tick bite.
-Except for Lyme disease in dogs, pets cannot be vaccinated against tickborne diseases.
-Talk to your veterinarian about tickborne diseases that occur in your local area, or if you are considering a Lyme disease vaccine for your dog.
+Signs of tick-borne disease may not appear for 7 to 21 days or longer after a tick bite.